nlxai/sdk/packages/website/src/content/03-03-touchpoint-Buttons.md

 ### Define onClick

-The Button Elements expect a function passed via `onClick` to define the actions to take when a user clicks the button.
+The Button Component expect a function passed via `onClick` to define the actions to take when a user clicks the button.

 In order to send the data back to NLX, you need to leverage the `useTouchpointContext` function to access the [ConversationHandler](/headless-api-reference#interfacesconversationhandlermd) method `sendChoice` to properly relay the user's choice back to NLX to continue the conversation.